-Online students are required to have access to a hardware (computer, laptop, or iPad with webcam, microphone, and/or speakers), a basic scanning device and/or software such as Camscanner.
-For additional details, be sure to review D2L technology requirements at MSU Texas website for online students.
+For the online portion of this class, students are required to have access to a hardware (computer, laptop, or iPad with webcam, microphone, and/or speakers), a basic scanning device and/or software such as Camscanner.
+Be sure to review D2L technology requirements at MSU Texas website for online students.